MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/optimize-performance-create-update.md

 ### Plug-ins

 - For tables containing data that may need to be loaded in bulk, you should transfer any synchronous business logic from the individual operation events to the corresponding message that supports multiple operations.
 - When we support `CreateMultiple` and `UpdateMultiple` operations for use in plug-ins, and you have logic that creates or updates records of the same table, you can get some performance benefit by using `CreateMultiple` and `UpdateMultiple` rather than by looping through individual operations.
 We don't expect you'll initiate operations that create thousands of records in plug-ins.
-But if you're currently creating 10, 50, or 200 records in a loop, or by using ExecuteMultiple, you should see better performance by using `CreateMultiple` and `UpdateMultiple`.
+But if you're currently able to reliabley create or update 10, 50, or 200 records in a loop, or by using `ExecuteMultiple`, you should see better performance by using `CreateMultiple` and `UpdateMultiple`.

 ### See also